tq-bit/ghost-notifier/readme.md

 ## Get started

-Visualizing serverside sent events + a Ghost instance turned out to be quite a boilerplate.
-So I've added to alternate ways to give this application a ride:
+I've added to alternate ways for your to give this application a ride:

 - Simulate Ghost Webhooks with a HTTP client and check the app logs on localhost:3000/ (the 'Simulation approach')
 - Start a Ghost Instance locally, register webhooks and the frontend library (the 'Ghost approach')